unc-csxl/orientation/sqlalchemy/1_sqlalchemy_core_and_orm.md

 ## SQLAlchemy Core

 The **SQLAlchemy Core** contains the base features for SQLAlchemy to serve as a _database toolkit_.
-First, the **Core** contains features features for SQLAlchemy to manage a constant connection with your database using the **SQLAlchemy Engine**.
+First, the **Core** contains features for SQLAlchemy to manage a constant connection with your database using the **SQLAlchemy Engine**.
 The _Engine_ uses important database information noted in your hidden `.env` secrets file to maintain a stable connection to the database.
 You will learn more about how to configure the engine and set up this connection to the database in [**Chapter 3: Connecting to the Database**](https://github.com/unc-csxl/csxl.unc.edu/blob/main/docs/sqlalchemy/3_connecting_to_database.md).

 The _Core_ also contains all of the logic needed to run SQL queries on the database and retrieve results.
 You have the _Core_ to thank for not having to write plain SQL code throughout your web application's backend!